 Serious health problems, injuries, and illness require immediate care.
-When your pet urgently needs to see a veterinarian, Indian River Veterinary Clinic offers quality emergency care [days and times service available].
+When your pet urgently needs to see a veterinarian, Indian River Veterinary Clinic offers quality emergency care Monday-Friday from 8 am – 5 pm and Saturday by appointment from 8 am – 5 pm.

 While we understand you may not always be in a position to call in advance, if you are able to do so it will help our staff be prepared for your pet’s arrival so the animal gets needed medical care that much quicker.